 Indirect Cost Rate

-Iowa Arts Council administered programs supported by funding from the federal government will accept federally-negotiated indirect cost rates from eligible entities.
+Iowa Arts Council administered programs supported by funding from the federal government will accept a federally-negotiated indirect cost rate from eligible entities or a 10% de minimis rate.
+The rate is applied to eligible direct project costs applied to the grant award.
+The indirect costs can be covered by the grant award or included as part of the cash match.
 Entities who plan to include indirect cost rates must contact Iowa Arts Council staff for clarification.

 Section 106 Consideration